Sbillups0/Pokemon-Card-Collection/docs/Peer_review_response.md

 - Consider moving everything under opening packs for number of packs opened to be in the same transaction as everything else so that if something fails in this part it’ll also rollback the updates to quantity inventory
 - If you save the pack id, in your query that returns packs you can instead just use the pack id instead of the name (the query from lines 92-99 in packs.py)
 - In purchase packs you should check if the user exists earlier in the transaction (before getting pack data) so if the user doesn’t exist you’re not doing other queries from the database
+- This isn't too important but in packs.py the parameter dictionaries are wrapped in lists which is unecessary since we can only open one type of pack at a time.
 -
  ```
 def check_user_exists(user_id: int):